ChenXie-astro/Chen_Xie/_pages/research.md

 <span style="color:gray"><font size="6">PhD Research (2020-present)</font></span>

 Highlights from my PhD projects:
 * I thoroughly studied the performance of reference-star differential imaging (RDI) on VLT/SPHERE.
 On average, RDI can outperform angular differential imaging (ADI) in detecting point sources at short angular separations (<0.4"), with an average gain of ~0.8 mag at 0.15".
+In disk imaging, RDI can reveal more disk features and provide a more robust recovery of the disk morphology.

-* The RDI reference library I built can be easily implemented into legacy or future SPHERE observations without additional costs, achieving similar or better performance than that of ADI.
+* The RDI reference library I built can be easily implemented into legacy or future SPHERE observations without additional costs, achieving better performance than that of ADI.

 # Planet-disk interaction